OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview.md

 #### [Office.context.mailbox.item.delayDeliveryTime](office.context.mailbox.item.md#properties)

-Added a new property that returns an object that allows you to manage the delivery date and time of a message in Compose mode.
+Added a new property that returns an object that allows you to manage the delivery date and time of a message in compose mode.

 **Available in**: Outlook on Windows (Microsoft 365 subscription)

 #### [Office.DelayDeliveryTime](/javascript/api/outlook/office.delaydeliverytime?view=outlook-js-preview&preserve-view=true)

-Added a new object that allows you to manage the delivery date and time of a message in Compose mode.
+Added a new object that allows you to manage the delivery date and time of a message in compose mode.

 **Available in**: Outlook on Windows (Microsoft 365 subscription)